merthidayetoglu/Bisection_Bandwidth_Tester/README.md

 <details><summary>Delta Results</summary>
 <p>

-Delta is a system composed of multi-GPU nodes with four A100 GPUs each.
-It has OpenMPI+UCX implementation by default.
+Delta is an NCSA system that is composed of multi-GPU nodes with four Nvidia A100 GPUs each.
+It has Slingshot 10 and runs OpenMPI+UCX by default.

 ![Delta Measurement](https://github.com/merthidayetoglu/Bisection_Bandwidth_Tester/blob/main/results/delta_measurement.png)